urubu/GettingAndCleaningData-CourseProject/ReadMe.md

 dataset, tidy and wide-form being defined as per Hadley Wickham's article 'Tidy Data' (Journal of Statistical Software, Vol. VV, Issue II).

-This is done by executing the following steps:
+Deriving tidy data from the raw data is done with the following steps:

 -Getting variable names from the `features.txt` file.

--Determining which variables are means and standard deviations using the search strings 'mean()' and 'std()'.
-Variables with only 'mean' (without brackets) in their name are not considered to be true means in the statistical sense and are therefore discarded.
+-Determining which variables are means and standard deviations using the search strings 'mean()' and 'std()' on variable names.
+Variables with only 'mean' (without brackets) in their name were not considered to be true means in the statistical sense and are therefore discarded.
- This step produces a vector for subsetting the original dataset.
+ This step produces a logical vector for subsetting the original dataset.

- -Reading the variable data from (`test/X_test.txt`), discarding the unwanted variables by subsetting and combining it with the subjet (from `test/subject_test.txt`) and activities (from `test/y_test.txt`) data.
+-Reading the variable data from (`test/X_test.txt`), discarding unwanted variables by subsetting and combining it with the subjet (from `test/subject_test.txt`) and activities (from `test/y_test.txt`) data.

--Reading the variable data (from `train/X_train.txt`), discarding the unwanted variables by subsetting and combining it with the subjet (from `train/subject_train.txt`) and activities (from `train/y_train.txt`) data.
+-Reading the variable data (from `train/X_train.txt`), discarding unwanted variables by subsetting and combining it with the subjet (from `train/subject_train.txt`) and activities (from `train/y_train.txt`) data.

 -Combining the train and test data.

 -Replacing the numerical activity IDs by descriptive names.

-Abbreviations have been expanded ('Mag' to 'Magnitude', 'Acc' to 'Accelerometer' etc.).
-Variables with 'BodyBody' in the original name have been retained.
+-Expanding abbreviations ('Mag' to 'Magnitude', 'Acc' to 'Accelerometer' etc.).
+The element 'BodyBody' in variable names has been left unchanged.

 -Producing the final summary dataset containing the average of each variable for each activity and each subject using the `aggregate` command and writing it to disk.

 The resulting tidy dataset can be read into R using the `read.table` command.